Shaptic/shaptic.github.io/_posts/2017-07-07-technical-experiment.md

 ---
 layout:  single
-title:  "How Joe Shmoe and I Can Track Your Every Move Through Your Devices"
+banner:  "How Joe Shmoe and I Can Track Your Every Move Through Your Devices"
 excerpt: "Or, abusing MAC addresses for fun and profit (well, no profit unless
     you're a massive corporation or the government...)."
 categories: privacy